In Ballroom dancing, music has a major impact on your dancing experience. Without the music, there would be no dance.

 The Music determines…

 - what type of dance you will be doing according to the beat pattern: (Waltz, Swing, Fox Trot, Rumba, etc.)

 - length of the dance

-Part of learning to dance is to hear a song and know what type of dance you will be doing.
+Part of learning to dance is hearing a song and knowing what type of dance you will be doing.
 This comes with time and practice.

 Music will take you from walking to dancing!